Mat Fraser (actor): Acting career

-Fraser has appeared on television in a number of other productions including Metrosexuality and Every Time You Look at Me.
+Fraser has appeared on television in a number of other productions, including Metrosexuality and Every Time You Look at Me (2004).

-His film Kung Fu Flid was released in 2009, starring Faye Tozer (formerly of pop group Steps), Frank Harper and Terry Stone.
+He wrote 2005's Thalidomide!!
+A Musical, in which he and Anna Winslet played all the roles.
+After leading in Lou Birks's short film “Stubborn & Spite”, written for him in 2009, he released his own film Kung Fu Flid starring Faye Tozer (formerly of pop group Steps), Frank Harper, and Terry Stone.

 Fraser appeared in the RTÉ One soap opera Fair City in June 2011, playing Esther's son David.

 In 2012 he appeared in Kaite O'Reilly's stage play In Water I'm Weightless as part of the 2012 Cultural Olympiad.

 Fraser was one of the regular cast members in the fourth season of the US TV series American Horror Story: Freak Show.

-He also appears as Roger in the TV series Loudermilk.
+For three seasons, from 2017 to 2020, Fraser played the character Roger Frostly on the American comedy-drama television series Loudermilk.

 In May 2017, Fraser was cast as Shakespeare's King Richard III, ‘a disabled guy gets cast as a disabled guy’, a role he discussed with Emma Tracey, presenter for BBC Radio's service for disabled people, "Ouch".

 In 2019, Fraser played Raymond Van Geritt in the BBC One adaptation of Philip Pullman's fantasy trilogy His Dark Materials.
-In 2020, Fraser would write and curate the BBC Four disability series Criptales.
-Also in 2020, he played Jim Bell in episodes 1 and 2 of Silent Witness, Series 23 - "Deadhead ".
+In 2020, Fraser wrote and curate the BBC Four disability series Criptales.
+Also in 2020, he played Jim Bell in episodes 1 and 2 of Silent Witness, Series 23.
 In 2023 he played a minor role as the hospital administrator, Steve, in ITV's Maternal.

+Also in 2023, Fraser appeared in Sister Boniface Mysteries in Series 2, Episodes 5 and 10, as Clement Rugg.

+In 2024, Fraser played the role of Daedalus in the Netflix series Kaos, a modern comedic adaptation of Greek mythology.